davvid/gcd/README.md

 # gcd - Git worktree navigator

-`gcd` is lets you quickly navigate to Git worktrees on your filesystem.
+`gcd` lets you quickly navigate to Git worktrees on your filesystem.

 ![Preview](gcd.gif)